ppaczek04/Machine_Learning_projects/README.md

 ## 2. Basic_Regression_Models_With_Noise

-This project generates data with added noise and applies various regression models.
+This project processes data with added noise and applies various regression models to it.
 The data is visualized on a scatter plot to evaluate model performance.
 This project **helps understand the impact of noise on model accuracy and the importance of selecting appropriate regression techniques.**